Tap below for Sheriff’s Police Menu

 Also, missing person reports from distant jurisdictions may not have found their way to investigators in Cook County, Illinois.
 Gacy was known to have targeted bus stations and hitchhikers, seeking victims who were travelling.

-These six victims are unidentified persons, and you can help identify them.
+These five victims are unidentified persons, and you can help identify them.

 We are seeking living family members who: